What the Super Numbers on Suits Mean—and Why They Really Don’t Mean That Much

 Let’s face it: high super numbers sound good.
 After you read this article, it may not sound as though we agree with their appeal (for the record, we do).
 Still, the siren call of the high super number is undeniable.

-Ever walked through the Neiman Marcus men’s suiting floor and headed right for the Brioni and Kiton section to touch their ultra-rare (and phenomenally expensive) Super 180s, Super 200s, and Super 220s suiting?
+Have you ever walked through the Neiman Marcus men’s suiting floor to check out their Brioni and Kiton section to touch their ultra-rare (and phenomenally expensive) Super 160’s, Super 180s, Super 200s, and Super 220s suiting?
 You should.

 The fabrics glide through your fingers.
 The perfection and mastery of each seam beguiles.
 Just imagining all the tailoring hours required to make every stitch at just the right tension on such delicate, soft fabrics is mind blowing #suitporn.
 These suits are Holy-Grail items, with prices to match: $9,000-$10,000, plus or minus.